 The architecture counterpart to these contemporary buildings is Linz’s historic city centre, including the medieval cathedral known as the Mariendom and the romantic pedestrian zone with its numerous small shops.
 Tradition and modernity are united in a spectacular manner in the colossal Linz Castle (also called the Castle Museum): on one side of this structure the ancient walls keep watch over the Danube, while the south wing, which was destroyed by fire in 1800, was replaced in 2009 by a modern glass-and-steel structure.

-The Upper Austrians are casual people who are fond of getting around by bike.
+The Upper Austrians are a casual people who are fond of getting around by bike.
 And it is by bicycle that we continue on to Enns, one of the country’s loveliest historic cities.
-The town centre, dominated by the imposing sixty-metre-high Stadtturm, has been impeccably preserved.
+The town center, dominated by the imposing about 200-foot-high Stadtturm, has been impeccably preserved.
 No less beautiful and unique in their own way are the small historic cities of Steyr, Schärding, Gmunden and Wels.